Showing posts with label genetic diversity. Show all posts

 #15.
 The Insurance of the Heart [evolutionary psychology]

-Red, theory; black, fact.
+Red, theory; black, fact

 We live in an uncertain world, the best reason to buy insurance while you can.
 Insurance is too good a trick for evolution to have missed.
 When food is plentiful, as it now is in my country, people get obese, as they are now doing here, so that they can live on their fat during possible future hard times.
 They don't do this consciously; it's in their genes.

-However, eating has only an additive effect on your footprint on society's demand for resources; how many kids you have affects your footprint multiplicatively.
-Thus, the effectiveness of biological insurance taken out in children foregone during times of plenty would be greater than that taken out in food consumed.
-Such a recourse exists (See Deprecated, Part 8); how well and long remembered the family name you bequeath to your children affects your footprint exponentially.
-(I assume that a good or bad "name" affects the reproductive success of all your descendants having that name until you are finally forgotten.)
+Building on the multiplicative mechanism, the existence of which I am simply assuming, a still more powerful insurance mechanism exists; how well and long remembered the family name is that you bequeath to your children affects your footprint exponentially.
+I assume that a good or bad "name" affects the reproductive success of all your descendants having that name until you are finally forgotten.
 Compared to exponential returns, everything else is chump change. ("Who steals my purse steals trash." - Shakespeare)

 Since future environmental demands are partly unforeseeable, a good strategy would be to accelerate one's evolution in multiple directions, keeping many irons in the fire.
 Indeed, in the Olympics just concluded, thirty-nine sports were represented.